- JOIN | SUPPORT TSHA

 JOSSELET, TEXAS.
 Josselet is on U.S. Highway 277 and the Burlington Northern Railroad, five miles north of Haskell in north central Haskell County.
 It was established after 1908 as a station on the Wichita Valley Railroad and named for landowner Victor Joseph Josselet, a native of Belgium.
 Early census reports gave the settlement a population of ten and one business in 1936 and twenty-five and one business in 1945.
 County maps in 1980 showed the location of Josselet but indicated no railroad switch or commercial activities.

 BIBLIOGRAPHY:Rex A. Felker, Haskell: Haskell County and Its Pioneers (Quanah, Texas: Nortex, 1975).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Charles G. Davis, "JOSSELET, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrj17), accessed November 25, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Charles G. Davis, "Josselet, TX," accessed April 24, 2017, http://www.tshaonline.org/handbook/online/articles/hrj17.